olaoyesalem/SwapSync____Axelar/README.md

 ## Members Role

-- **Olaoye Salem Iyanuloluwa** : Responsible for writing and deploying smart contract;writing tests for the smart contract ,and co- writing the script connecting Front-End and smart contract using web3.js,ethers.js,hardhat.
+- **Olaoye Salem Iyanuloluwa** : Responsible for writing and deploying smart contract; co- writing the script connecting Front-End and smart contract.
-- **Benjamin Easter**: Responsible Writing the front-end and co-writing the script connecting Front-End and smart contract  using web3.js
+- **Benjamin Easter**: Responsible Writing the front-end and co-writing the script connecting Front-End and smart contract.

 ## Features